United States of Colombia: Colombian Constitution of 1863

 On 3 February 1863, Congress approved the name United States of Colombia for the country, and on 8 May, the Constitución de Rionegro was promulgated.
 It established a federal system with a central presidency with a term of two years and without the possibility of immediate re-election.
 The president was elected by the states.
 On 12 May, Mosquera was chosen to be the first president.

 The liberals attempted to establish the United States of Colombia with a decentralized, free market system.
 As with previous liberal presidencies, such as Mosquera's first two terms as president, a tough policy towards the Catholic Church was taken, much to the dismay of conservatives.
 Land possessed by the Church was seized and transferred to industrialists and the influence and rights of the Church was limited severely.

 During 1871, attempts at modernization and economic reform resulted in the Colombian peso being associated with the French franc as part of the international gold standard.

 Abolition

-After several years of intermittent civil wars, during 1886 the Colombian Conservative Party directed by President Rafael Núñez proclaimed a new constitution of centralist character that abolished the United States of Colombia and created the Republic of Colombia.
+After several years of intermittent civil wars, during 1886 the Colombian Conservative Party led by President Rafael Núñez proclaimed a new constitution of a unitary and centralist character that abolished the United States of Colombia and created the Republic of Colombia.
 The conservatives immediately withdrew Colombia from the gold standard and the subsequent increase of printed currency resulted in troubling inflation.

 Meanwhile, the new state would continue to be plagued by conflict between liberal and conservative factions, which eventually would result in the secession of Panama during 1903.